hassan-kheireddin/MazeRunner-Game/README.md

 ## 📘 Project Overview

-`so_long` is a simple 2D game project developed in C using the **MiniLibX** graphics library.
+`MazeRunner game` is a simple 2D game project developed in C using the **MiniLibX** graphics library.
 The goal is to build a basic graphical game where the player navigates through a map, collects all items, and reaches the exit — all while following strict constraints on asset handling and map design.

 ## 🏁 Objective